Automated Code Editing with Search-Generate-Modify: Results and Analysis

-In Table \ref{table:rq5} we report the performance of using vanilla Transformer and LevT for editing.
-Across all the different settings, LevT always achieves a higher exact match (accuracy) of the generated edit.
+\Cref{table:rq5} reports the performance of using vanilla Transformer and LevT for editing.
+Across different settings, LevT always achieves a higher exact match (accuracy) of the generated edit.
 In addition, we present the exact numbers of overlapped and unique correct edits produced by Transformer and LevT in Figure \ref{fig:rq5}.
 On PLBART \mdata and PLBART \sdata, LevT complements Transformer by producing 110 and 59 more correct patches, respectively.
-Similarly, by modifying NatGen's output, LevT can produce 29 and 67 more unique patches over vanilla Transformer for \sdata and \mdata respectively.
-Even when we consider CoditT5, which is an edit generation model, LevT produces 37 and 3 more unique patches over a vanilla Transformer for \sdata and \mdata respectively.
-These results show LevT is a better design choice for patch modification over a vanilla Transformer.
+Similarly, using by modifying NatGen's output, LevT can produce 29 and 67 more unique patches over vanilla Transformer for \sdata and \mdata respectively.
+Even when we consider CoditT5, which is an edit generation model, LevT produces 37 and 3 more unique patches over Transformer.
+These results show LevT is a better design choice for patch modification over vanilla Transformer.

-\begin{answerbox} \textbf{Result 2} Experiments reveal that the combinations of edit location, context, and developer's intent during patch retrieval can improve PLBART by up to 13.24\%.
-Meanwhile, LevT-based patch modification model outperforms the vanilla Transformer by modeling fine-grained edit operations explicitly. \end{answerbox}
+\begin{answerbox} \textbf{Result 2} The combinations of edit location, context, and developer's intent during patch retrieval can improve PLBART by up to 13.24\%.
+LevT-based patch modification model outperforms the vanilla Transformer due to its explicit way of modeling fine granular edit operations. \end{answerbox}